 People living just a few blocks apart may have vastly different opportunities to live a long life in part because of their neighborhood.
-Unfortunately, significant gaps in life expectancy at birth persist across many United States cities, towns, ZIP codes and neighborhoods.
-The latest estimates of life expectancy at birth reveals differences down to the census tract level.
-Explore how life expectancy in America compares with life expectancy in your area, and resources to help everyone have the opportunity to live a longer, healthier life.
+Unfortunately, significant gaps in life expectancy persist across many United States cities, towns, ZIP codes and neighborhoods.
+The latest estimates of life expectancy reveal differences down to the census tract level.
+Use the calculator and interactive map to explore how life expectancy in America compares with life expectancy in your area, and resources to help everyone have the opportunity to live a longer, healthier life.

 Get RWJF in your inbox